 Certain types of supplements can help with UTI prevention, too.
 While Dr. Ng notes that there is limited data to support using supplements as a preventative measure, there are supplements on the market that women have found success with.
 One great option is Uqora, a UTI prevention company that uses natural ingredients to prevent UTIs using a drink mix and supplements that promote a balanced vaginal pH and break up “biofilm,” a tool bacteria hides in.

 Love Wellness’s “UTI Don’t Think So” ($15) is another top-notch supplement with a really catchy name.
 Developed by a urogynecologist, it’s formulated with proanthocyanidins (PAC), an ingredient that’s proven to help maintain a healthy urinary tract.

-“Take probiotics that support good bacteria in [the] vagina—I recommend Florajen Women,” Bohn says.
-“And try taking a supplement with cranberry, as cranberry helps to prevent the bacteria from adhering to the urethra.
+Bohn says, “And try taking a supplement with cranberry, as cranberry helps to prevent the bacteria from adhering to the urethra.
 I recommend my patients take Cystex Urinary Health Maintenance; one tablespoon every day helps maintain your urinary health.”